-Welcome to Valley View Schools.
-My name is Mrs. Marta Hopkins and I am the school psychologist and special education coordinator.
-Lisa Minton is the department secretary and works half time in the early morning hours.
-Additional services provided through the Montgomery County Educational Service Center include a part time special education supervisor (Mrs. Barb Savino - email at email@example.com or call (937) 225-4603), a part time school psychologist (Mrs. Kaitlyn Lang - email at firstname.lastname@example.org or call (937) 855-4203 ext.
+Welcome to Valley View Schools .
+Lisa Minton is the department secretary and works morning hours.
+Additional services provided through the Montgomery County Educational Service Center include a part time special education supervisor (Mrs. Barb Savino - email at firstname.lastname@example.org or call (937) 225-4603), a part time school psychologist (Mrs. Kaitlyn Lang - email at email@example.com or call (937) 855-4203 ext.
 276), two part time speech/language pathologists and a part time adapted physical education teacher.
 The district also contracts with the State Support Team Region 10 for other supports as needed such as audiology, hearing intervention, orientation and mobility and other related services.
-If I can be of assistance please contact me through Mrs. Minton at (937) 855-6581 ext.
-240 or e-mail me at Vvmhopkins@mdeca.org.
+For assistance please contact Mrs. Minton at (937) 855-6581 ext.
+240

 The special education department serves approximately 250 students who have been identified as having disabilities under the Individuals with Disabilities Education Improvement Act (IDEIA 2004).
 Services are provided in accordance with Ohio's Operating Standards for Children with Disabilities and the Special Education Model Policies and Procedures.